Skip to main content

 • Sudan should urgently ratify the TPNW.

-• Sudan should conclude and bring into force an Additional Protocol with the IAEA.
+• Sudan should conclude and bring into force an Additional Protocol (AP) with the International Atomic Energy Agency (IAEA).

-• Sudan should ratifiy the Pelindaba NWFZ Treaty, which it signed in 1996.
+• Sudan should ratify the Pelindaba nuclear-weapon-free zone (NWFZ) Treaty, which it signed in 1996.

 Can you help us update this state profile?
 Send e-mail